emmanuel-pastor/chat-system/README.md

 ## Currently available functionalities
 * 🔌 Select the network you want to discuss on
-* 👤 Select a username & send a username validation request over the network
+* 👤 Select a username and have its availability checked by connected users